mtagizadee/private-information-detection-and-blurring/README.md

-# Private information detection and blurring on images
+# Private information detection and reporting on images

 **Authors**: Mahammad Taghizada, Ibrahim Samadzade **Date**: 17/03/2024

 # About

-The purpose of this project is to identify private text information on the images and blur them for privacy purposes.
+The purpose of this project is to identify private text information on the images and report them for privacy purposes.
 Souce code contains 3 main python files.

-- main.ipynb - here the main logic of text extraction, pii detection and blurring is implemented.
+- main.ipynb - here the main logic of text extraction, pii detection and reporting is implemented.
 - model.ipynb - small supervised neural network to identify whether or not a text can be said to be private or not.
 - seeder.py - script to generate data for model training.
 It creates a csv file with two columns text and label where label identifies whether or not the text is private.